New York State Idling Regulation (6 NYCRR 217-3)

 - A diesel-fueled truck remaining motionless for more than two hours while ambient air temperatures are below 25°F (-3.9°C)

-- Undergoing a roadside diesel emissions inspection
+- Undergoing a periodic or roadside diesel emissions inspection as pursuant to 6 NYCRR 217-5

 Visit DEC's "You're the Key to Being Idle Free" webpage for additional information and resources for idling in New York State.
+Questions on the New York State idling regulation may be submitted to [email protected].

 Limited Enforcement Discretion Related to the Advanced Clean Trucks Program

 DEC is exercising its authority to utilize enforcement discretion on medium- and heavy-duty vehicle manufacturer compliance with the Advanced Clean Trucks (ACT) regulation through an enforcement discretion letter (PDF) issued May 23, 2025.
+This enforcement discretion letter does not apply to the ACT One-Time Fleet Reporting requirement pursuant to 6 NYCRR 218-4.2.

 The enforcement discretion aims to provide clarity to consumers while working to keep New York on track to achieve its clean transportation goals and the many health and environmental benefits communities will see from the increased deployment of zero-emission vehicles (ZEV) and reducing pollution.
 Specifically, DEC will not enforce penalty provisions for manufacturers that are unable to fulfill the ACT-mandated zero-emission vehicle (ZEV) sales requirements for model years (MY) 2025 and 2026.